Gokuldroid/Gokuldroid.github.io/contents/posts/2019-06-17-java-internals-1.md

 <br>
 >We could say this as **backend developer - public api - source code**.

-We have a rich set of collections and public api in java.
+We have a rich set of collections and public API in java.
 We don't need to know the internals of those collections and API in our daily life.
 But there is a beauty in the internals of Java API's.
 Here are some of the things I found in the internals of Java's ArrayList code.I assume that you already about ArrayList and the basics about Java collections.

-In this article, I am going to talk about [ArrayList.java](https://github.com/openjdk/jdk13/blob/1e8806fd08aef29029878a1c80d6ed39fdbfe182/src/java.base/share/classes/java/util/ArrayList.java).
+You can get the complete source code from, [ArrayList.java](https://github.com/openjdk/jdk13/blob/1e8806fd08aef29029878a1c80d6ed39fdbfe182/src/java.base/share/classes/java/util/ArrayList.java).

 ```java
 //Line : 189